metaclass-nl/tresholds-governor/doc/Installation.md

     $governor->initFor($ipAddress, $username, $password, ''); //using the last parameter is not yet documented
     $result = $governor->checkAuthentication();
     if ($result !== null) {
-        //$result holds an instance of a subclass of Metaclass\TresholdsGovernor\Result\Rejection
+        //$result holds an instance of a subclass of Metaclass\TresholdsGovernor\Result\AuthenticationBlocked
         //block authentication.
     } else {
         //attempt to authenticate user